Hollandse Herdershonden Herplaatsing

 holiday in The Netherlands, you might as well combine it with

 "something doggy".
 Not all on this page is

 Register of purebred Dutch shepherds in The Netherlands

 Links to other Dutch shepherd websites:

-or mail me (Pauline van Vliet) privately at email@example.com.
+If you have any questions or comments, you can e-mail me (Pauline van Vliet) at firstname.lastname@example.org.